unixorn/sysadmin-reading-list/README.md

 VMWare sponsors a free set of online Kubernetes courses at [https://kube.academy/courses](https://kube.academy/courses).

-If you want to understand everything that is involved in getting a Kubernetes cluster up and running, [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower is hard to beat.
+If you want to understand everything that is involved in getting a Kubernetes cluster up and running, [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower is a must-read.

-Have you ever wondered exactly what happens when you type something `kubectl run nginx --image=nginx --replicas=3` to make everything happen?
-[What happens when K8s...](https://github.com/jamiehannaford/what-happens-when-k8s/) is a guide that leads you through the full lifecycle of a request from the client to the kubelet, linking off to the source code where necessary to illustrate what's going on.
+Have you ever wondered exactly what happens when you type something like `kubectl run nginx --image=nginx --replicas=3` to make everything happen?
+[What happens when K8s...](https://github.com/jamiehannaford/what-happens-when-k8s/) is an in-depth guide that leads you through the full lifecycle of a request from the client to the `kubelet`, linking off to the source code where necessary to illustrate what's going on.

 #### Utilities